 Yellow wheat noodles: Like lo mein noodles, most dried yellow wheat noodles either contain egg or artificial colors in them.
 Unless you want to eat either of those things, I would encourage you to skip these bad boys.

 Spaghetti: is not typically used in Asian noodle dishes because it has a different texture and flavor compared to Asian noodles.
 Spaghetti is typically made with durum semolina.
 Durum semolina is a type of flour that is made from durum wheat, a hard variety of wheat that is commonly grown in the Mediterranean region.
 It is a coarse, granular flour that is high in protein and gluten, which gives it a strong, elastic texture when mixed with water.
 Asian noodles are specifically designed for different types of dishes and have a chewy texture that complements the other flavors and textures in the dish.
+They actually work great in these stir fried Burmese curry noodles.

 End of rant.
 Don’t use spaghetti.
 Sorry.